ethz-asl/ros_vrpn_client/README.md

 1. /optitrak
         - world frame that we will use.
-        - X axis is along the x axis of the clibration pattern.
+        - X axis is along the x axis of the calibration pattern.
         - Z axis is vertically up.

 2. Every tracked object has a coord frame whose TF name is the name of